 9) You’ve done a phenomenal job at building a highly successful personal brand.
 What’s your advice for anyone looking to create their own personal brand?

-Thank you, when I started researching personal branding in 2017 there wasn’t a great deal of information around, certainly not for IC pros to easily access.
+Thank you, when I started researching personal branding there wasn’t a great deal of information around, certainly not for IC pros to easily access.

 Since sharing my explorations on my blog and creating a personal branding checklist for Comms pros to download, it’s been a constant conversation with my clients.